What is biological psychology?

 Neuroplasticity is vital to our approach of mental health in the modern world.
 It means that the brain keeps changing, learning, & adapting.

-A note before you read on.
-This research is pre-clinical, which means that it is early-stage work that asks how biological systems might relate to mental and physical health, not what to do about it.
 Each study is a small piece of a much larger puzzle, highly contextual, and a stepping stone toward understanding the mechanisms underneath.
 Findings like these are topical and worth thinking about — but they don't directly change day-to-day life for most people, and I'd be cautious of anyone who told you otherwise.

 Could weight-loss drugs affect mental health?